Home

 Masheri (misheri or mishri) - This is roasted or burnt and powdered tobacco.
 Users typically apply it to teeth and gums several times a day, due to nicotine addiction.
 (Another meaning of mishri is crystallized sugar.)
 Commonly used in Maharashtra..
 Masheri is carcinogenic.
 Masheri use during pregnancy leads to low birthweight babies.

-Women, men, children
+Women, men, children mainly used in Maharashtra 12

 Gul